whscienceteacher/whscienceteacher.github.io/README.md

 The apps load on any web connected device and are free for everyone.
 Student's don't need an account or anything special to access.
 They just need to load a webpage.

 This is a list of all the apps available.
 The apps are sorted by content area and how you might use them.
 I want to help as many students as possible get a high-quality three-dimensional science education.
 The apps will always be free.

 If you find them useful, consider [donating to the Wild Haired Science Teacher on patreon](https://www.patreon.com/whscienceteacher). **You'll support development of more apps!**

+[background=#FFF]UPDATE!
+I will not be teaching summer school this year so that my free time can be spent on whscience.
+If you can, please support using the link above.[/background]

 ### Individual Content Areas Pages ###
 [physics apps](physics.md) - [earth & space apps](earthspace.md) - [biology apps](biology.md) - [chemistry apps](chemistry.md)